maiyuxiaoge/learning_note/os.md

   - Simple:	use	frame	ordering
   - Doesn’t	perform	very	well	(oldest	may	be	popular)
 - OPT:	select	page	to	be	used	furthest	in	future
-  - Op6mal,	but	requires	future	knowledge
+  - Optimal,	but	requires	future	knowledge
   - Establishes	best	case,	good	for	comparisons
 - LRU:	select	page	that	was	least	recently	used
   - Predict	future	based	on	past;	works	given	locality
-  - Costly:	6me-stamp	pages	each	access,	find	least
+  - Costly:	time-stamp	pages	each	access,	find	least

 ## Reference	String
 ![picture 3](images/07b9a7853353b45c1e8c853da701ddbb0dae9f3b9b8d3a220210cbd837e7d34f.png)